Dpdl-io/DpdlEngine/README.md

 The libraries **`std`** and **`os`** are already imported and accessible with 'std.*' and 'os.*' respectively.

-Note: 'qjs' is available in the soon coming release of 'DpdlEngine lite'

 ### Embedding of 'Julia' code

 Julia is a powerful and performant computational programming language  (https://julialang.org)